cropinghigh/zynq_a9_mb/README.md

     ![Reballing process](images/reballing_3.jpg)

     After that, slowly heat up stencil with chip with hot air at temp around 320-350drg.C.
-You will see as the balls start to smelt and fall deeper in holes.
+You will see as the balls start to melt and fall deeper in holes.
 If some of them stay afloat no matter the heat, you could very carefully poke them down with tweezers or other sharp tool.
 If they start to rapidly jump out on flux vapour, slow down the heating.

     ![Reballing process](images/reballing_4.jpg)

     Carefully remove IC from the stencil.
-If one or two balls are missing, you can gently place them manually with tweezers.
+If one or two balls are missing, you can gently place them manually with tweezers now.
 Add reasonable amount of flux and slowly heat the chip again with same hot air configuration.
 That step is needed to fix any misalignments of stencil and pads from before.

     After melting all balls, remove the heat and let it cool.
 You should get a surface with almost ideally equal height balls.
 Remove all flux from it.